Doctors of natural medicine have long held the view that ‘health begins in the gut’ - and as modern studies show, this is indeed true!

 But even with a healthy diet, our digestive system is susceptible to a number of environmental factors that can affect its health.
 Chemicals, toxins, prescription medications and imbalanced bacteria are just a few of the reasons our gut health (and the rest of our body) can be negatively affected even with a good diet!

 Fiberbiotics is a complete formula that supports digestive health.
-It contains probiotics (specific types of fiber that your gut bacteria thrive on), probiotics (healthy bacteria), and the right combination of soluble and insoluble fibers.
+It contains prebiotics (specific types of fiber that your gut bacteria thrive on), probiotics (healthy bacteria), and the right combination of soluble and insoluble fibers.

 Additionally, it contains botanical medicines that help repair and rebuild the sensitive lining of the digestive tract, where true nutrient absorption takes place.